HiRekruit-AI-powered-recruitment/HiKareers/README.md

             - 404 Not Found:  Resource does not exist.

-Other Response Codes to handle:
+**Other Response Codes to handle:**
 - 500 Internal Server Error: For unexpected server errors.
 - 401 Unauthorized: If user is not authenticated (to be handled in main project).
 (To be handled in main project)
 - 403 Forbidden: If user tries to access/update applications they don't have permission for.
 (Handled by verifyHR middleware for HR routes)

-Extra Instructions:
+**Extra Instructions:**
 - Store resume with name {userId}.pdf to easily identify resumes.
 - Cloudinary folder structure: /resumes/{job_id}/{userId}.pdf (This helps in easy debugging and overwrite on re-upload, avoid file_name conflicts, and only one resume per user per job also only one possible orphan file per user per job)
 - On unique index violation (Mongo error code 11000), API returns 409 Conflict.

 ------------------------------------------------------------------------------------------------------------------------------

 ## Frontend Structure

+- Login page/Signup page
+- Apply Page (where user can apply for a job)
+- Application History Page (where user can see all his applications, with status and sorted by lastUpdatedAt)